 Dimensional is owned primarily by employees and directors, and manages assets exclusively for institutional investors and the clients of registered financial advisors.
 From offices in Austin, Santa Monica, London, and Sydney, their professional staff supervises portfolios twenty-four hours a day.

-Currently, the company has over $406 billion in assets under management.
+As of June 30, 2017 the company has over $518 billion in assets under management.

 Dimensional is always researching tomorrow’s solutions today.
 They do this through deep working relationships with leading financial economists.
 By acting as a conduit between scientists and practicing investors, Dimensional has pioneered many strategies and consulting technologies now taken for granted in the industry.

 Dimensional’s process explores every aspect of dynamic real-world markets, including portfolio architecture, trading methodology, and tax management.
 Their investment staff is involved in research efforts through its daily trading activities, resulting market studies, and Investment Committee participation.
 Clients benefit when research and experience combine to solve new investment challenges.
 As often as a research innovation generates a new technology, a client need or investment problem drives a new solution.